Conference Agenda

 Bio: Garrett Brown is a Compliance Officer with the Department of Labor and Industry specializing in investigations into unpaid wages, child labor, and other employment laws overseen by DOLI.

-• Session 3 by Rusty Bambarger with VOSH & Mike Lowe
+• Session 3 by Rusty Bambarger and Mike Lowe with VOSH

 • Conference Break